GigaKitty/termux-sms-forwarder/README.md

 # 📱 Persistent Python Service on Android via Termux

+Intends to send the latest sms message to a webhook from a particular sender.
+Only tested on Samsung android with termux.
+No guarantees
+Report 🦟

 This guide explains how to run a persistent Python script (e.g., an SMS responder, trading notifier, etc.) on your Android device using [Termux](https://f-droid.org/packages/com.termux/) with `termux-services`.

 ---